vatsalsinghkv/ip-address-tracker/README.md

 const app = new App();
 ```

-- How to get fetch from APIs.
+- How to get fetch from APIs

 ```js
 fetch(`https://ipapi.co/json`)